schedldave/cv2022/README.md

 * [OpenCV Tutorial](https://docs.opencv.org/master/d9/df8/tutorial_root.html)
 * If you know Matlab, you can find the differences between Matlab and Python [here](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html).

-## Course Homework
+## Course Grading
-This course will be graded based on your performance in the course homeworks.
+This course will be graded based on your performance in the **course homeworks**.
 The homework will be announced while we progress through the course.

-Furthermore, you will give an oral presentation about a related computer vision work.
+Furthermore, you will give an **oral presentation** about a related computer vision field.
-The topic of your presentation is free to choose (as long as it is Computer Vision related).
+The topic of your presentation is free to choose (as long as it is CV related).
-Focus on a Computer-Vision task/algorithm, understand its details, and talk about it.
+Focus on a Computer-Vision task/algorithm (a scientific work), understand its details (advantages, limitations, competition, ...), and explain it to your fellow students.

-IMPORTANT: Pick a fun topic that interests you!
+IMPORTANT: Pick a fun topic that **interests you**!
 You can find further details [here](../images/RW.md) and an inspiration for topics [here](../images/TOPICS.md).